You want a lawyer who has walked this walk a thousand times.

 If you are arrested at night, call us that night.
 We know criminal charges don’t always come down during regular office hours.

-Attorney Bruce Rivers is one of a handful of Minnesota lawyers certified in criminal defense.
+Criminal defense attorney Bruce Rivers is one of a handful of Minnesota lawyers certified in criminal defense.
 He knows the courts and prosecutors.
 He knows the law on paper and he knows how it has played out in every case relevant to yours.

 If there is a possible positive outcome for your drug crime case, Bruce Rivers will identify it early and argue effectively for acquittal, reduction in charges or minimum punishment.